Rainbow Phone Sock

 The strip had to be pressed flat with an iron.
 I decided to iron on some fusible interfacing to the wrong side of the fabric as well.
 Interfacing is used to make a piece of fabric a bit more rigid so it can keep its shape.
 Think of the collar of a shirt.
 Interfacing can be made out of either knitted or woven fabric and comes in two types: sew-in or fusible.
 Sew-in, as the name suggests, needs to be sewn while fusible needs to be pressed on with an iron.

 Once the interfacing was pressed on, I put another piece of fabric over it as the lining.
 Think of the inside of your jacket, which might be made out of a thinner and more flexible fabric.
 This is known as the lining.
 In my case, I used a fabric of similar quality and thickness as the coloured one because I wanted the end product to be a bit sturdier.
 I folded the strip in half and sewed it together on the edges.
-I also added a rainbow-colored ribbon to pull the phone out without having to shove my fingers into the sock.
+I also added a rainbow-coloured ribbon to pull the phone out without having to shove my fingers into the sock.

 All that was left to do now was to turn the whole thing inside out so that the lining would be on the inside of the sock and the coloured rows on the outside.

 The phone sock was done.
 And to my surprise, my phone did fit inside.
 Hurrah!

 Overall, I am happy with the result.
 But I would try something different for the top of the sock.
 My technique was messy and used a lot more thread than necessary.
 I think I can do something a lot neater looking next time around.

 As a little bonus, I did a back-of-the-envelope calculation to figure out how much this project has cost me in terms of materials used.
 It came down to roughly 0.70 GBP.
 Not bad at all.